 nTop Platform has several different ways of exporting FE data to various CAE software.
 This article lists the options available and provides an example file at the end.
-Depending on the need, three different blocks can be used to export different FE information and are shown below for reference.
+Depending on the need, different blocks can be used to export different FE information and are shown below for reference.

 The Export FE Mesh block will export an FE Mesh object containing the mesh information only.
 Optionally, a list of FE Sets (e.g., FE Boundary or FE Region) may be provided and, if supported by the target format, will be translated.
 Providing these sets can sometimes be useful in downstream applications when applying boundary conditions.